GrainLearning/grainLearning/docs/source/rnn.rst

 Open a terminal where you have your file, activate the environment where grainLearning and rnn dependencies has been installed and run: ``python my_train.py``

-The folder `outputs` is created and contains `config.npy`, `train_Stats.npy` and  either `saved_model.pb` or `weights.h5` depending if you choose to save the entire model or only its weights.
+The folder `outputs` is created containing `config.npy`, `train_stats.npy` and  either `saved_model.pb` or `weights.h5` depending if you choose to save the entire model or only its weights.
 The contents of this directory will be necessary to load the trained model in the future.

 .. warning:: Every time you run a new experiment  the files in `outputs` will be override.
 If you want to save them, copy them to another location once the run is finished.